 What projects can students work on?

 Our projects range from large multi-year, multi-faculty projects, with multiple Research Interns, to more narrowly focused projects with a single faculty and Research Intern.
 All projects work with CESTA staff and affiliates in CESTA.
 Project openings vary as student availability and project status change.
-Check back soon for a listing of projects with available positions for Summer 2018.

 What if I apply and am not hired?